AlexLuthor135/cub3d/README.md

 ![cub_bonus](https://github.com/AlexLuthor135/cub3d/assets/134649029/17b07db7-3464-43b7-ba26-847c73ad8aeb)

-In the bonus part I have implemented sprites, textured drawing of wall and ceiling as well as the possibility to draw a sky.
+In the bonus part I have implemented sprites, minimap, textured drawing of wall and ceiling as well as the possibility to draw a sky.
 Moreover, there is a possibility of adding doors which can be opened during the interaction.
 Additionally, there is music when the game is launched, though optimized for MacOS.